dice-group/FOX/documentation/nodocker.md

 ### build
 Run `ScriptBuild.sh`  to build fox.

-Run `downloadAgdistis.sh` and  `downloadSpotlight.sh`.

 ### run

-Run `ScriptRunSpotlight.sh` to start spotlight services.
+Run the spotlight scripts of the versions you need the in the `spotlight` folder .

 Run `ScriptRun.sh` to start FOX.